Anne C. Feltovich

 An introduction to classical studies and the ancient Mediterranean world that focuses on some pivotal figures.
 Consideration of the multiple facets of ancient Mediterranean society and culture, including multiculturalism, race, class and gender.
 Attention to literature, art, religion, philosophy and history.
 Readings from ancient and modern sources, and films dealing with the world of the ancient Greeks and Romans.
 Not open to students who have taken Classics 100.

-An examination of women’s roles in the ancient world through various sources: history, archaeology, law, literature and art.
-Covers the period from early Greece through classical Greece and down to Rome, and traces the shifts in attitudes during these periods.
-(Writing-intensive.)
+An introduction to the roles of women in the ancient world through various sources: history, art and archaeology, law, literature and medicine.
+Covers the period from Egypt to early and classical Greece and down to the Roman empire, and traces the shifts in attitudes during these periods.
 (Same as Women's Studies 140.)
-Maximum enrollment, 20.

 201F History of Ancient Western Philosophy.